Michelle Highman, Chief Executive of The Money Charity, explains the charity’s recent turnaround in fortunes

 So we’ll keep working as part of the Youth Financial Capability Group (YFCG) to raise the profile of the financial education sector and co-ordinate our respective work.

 Because without funding, a financial capability third sector won’t exist.
-This isn’t limited to us, and we hope our news will be a wake-up call to anyone who assumes that provision of financial education is secure.
+This isn’t limited to us, and we hope our news will be a wake-up call to anyone who assumes that the provision of financial education is secure.

 We were incredibly encouraged by the response to our impending closure from the financial services industry and the third sector – and absolutely delighted (if a little bowled over!) to be able to come to an agreement with our funders to continue for at least three more years.